liferay-search/liferay-docs/en/developer/customization/articles/99-customization-with-ext/02-customizing-core-functionality-with-ext/05-deploying-an-ext-plugin.markdown

     The `deploy` target creates a `.war` file with your changes and then deploys it to your server.
 A `BUILD SUCCESSFUL` message indicates your plugin is now being deployed.
-Your console window running @product@ shows a message like
+Your console window running @sharepoint@ shows a message like
     this:

     ```bash